juliojose3000/PrivacyPolicies/privacy-policy.md

 # Privacy Policy

-Your app ("Phrasal Verbs Hero") respects your privacy.
+Phrasal Verbs Hero app respects your privacy.
 We do not collect personal information without your consent.

-For questions, contact: support@example.com
+For questions, contact: julidev9810@gmail.com

 _Last updated: April 27, 2025_